samuelcolvin/watchfiles/docs/index.md

 *watchfiles* is based on the [Notify](https://github.com/notify-rs/notify) rust library.

-All the hard work of integrating with the OS's file system events notifications and falling back to polling is palmed off on the rust library.
+All the hard work of integrating with the OS's file system events notifications and falling back to polling is palmed off onto the rust library.

 "Debouncing" changes - e.g. grouping changes into batches rather than firing a yield/reload for each file changed is managed in rust.